The24Kings/ZeldaServer/README.md

 If you don’t want to build your own client from scratch, you can try [**LURKMAN**](https://github.com/col1010/LURKMAN), a client that fully implements the LURK protocol.

-This is a great starting point to connect to an ImprovedLurk server and experience the game in action.
+This is a great starting point to connect to ZeldaServer and experience the game in action.

 ---